Caramel Apple Cinnamon Rolls

 - 1 egg, room temperature

-Caramel Apple + Cinnamon Sugar Filling:
+Caramel Apple Filling:

-- 2/3 cup light brown sugar, packed
+- ⅔ cup light brown sugar, packed

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

 - 5 tablespoons salted butter, softened

-- 1/4 cup chopped pecans, optional
+- ¼ cup toasted chopped pecans, optional

-- 3/4 cup caramel sauce (homemade or store-bought)
+- ¾ cup caramel sauce (homemade or store-bought)

-- rest: Loosely cover the rolls with a towel and allow to rise in a warm, dark place for 20-25 minutes.
-If you have the time, allow them to sit for 35 minutes, that's even better.
-TIP: heat a 200 F degree oven, Turn the oven OFF and place the rolls inside the oven and allow them to rise.
-It's the perfect little trick to get them to rise in 20 minutes.
+- REST: Loosely cover with a towel and allow the rolls to rise in a warm, dark place for 20-35 minutes.
+TIP: heat a 200ºF oven, turn the oven OFF and place rolls inside.

-- bake: When the dough has risen, uncover the dish.
-Place a rack near the middle of the oven and preheat the oven to 350 degrees F. Bake the caramel apple cinnamon rolls for 15-18 minutes or until the rolls are golden and cooked through.
-Remove and let cool on a wire cooling rack for 5 - 10 minutes.
-Drizzle with the remaining caramel sauce and serve warm.
-Serve with additional caramel sauce or powdered sugar.
+- BAKE: Remove the dish from the oven.
+Place a rack in the center of the oven and preheat the oven to 350ºF.
+Bake the rolls for 16-22 minutes or until golden.
+Remove and let cool on a wire rack for 10 minutes.
+Drizzle with remaining caramel sauce and serve warm.